ethereum/pos-evolution/pos-evolution.md

 </details>

 Moreover, everyone in the committee needs to attest to their head of the chain with an attestation $\alpha$ (which is a message containing the slot in which the validator is making the attestation, $\mathscr{slot}(\alpha)$, the target block a validator is attesting to, $\mathscr{block}(\alpha)$, and a checkpoint edge between two epoch boundary pairs, $LJ(\alpha) \rightarrow LE(\alpha)$).
 Both of them require to add a corresponding block and an attestation, respectively, to the validator's view, and then to broadcast it to the network.
-Observe that both proposing and attesting requires the committee member to run the same fork choice rule on the validator's own view.
+Observe that both proposing and attesting requires the committee member to run the same fork-choice rule on the validator's own view.

 Note that, while attesting, a validator does two things at once: it is simultaneously casting a GHOST vote for its block and also a Casper FFG vote for the transition between the two epoch boundary pairs (akin to Casper’s checkpoint blocks).